Kitware/ParaView/Examples/Plugins/HelixSource/readme.txt

 3. A helix.qrc file specifying the .ui file to include in the resource.
 4. A binary resource helix.bqrc, created from helix.qrc by the Qt's rcc command: rcc -binary -o helix.bqrc helix.qrc

+  Although the Qt files aren't required, it does give a better user interface to the helix source.